coderchris1234/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown is used to chnage the owner of a file
+su command is used to change current user